pivotal/workstation-setup/README.md

 # Workstation Setup

-This project automates the process of setting up a new Pivotal machine using a simple [Bash](https://www.gnu.org/software/bash/) script.
+This project automates the process of setting up a new Voom machine using a simple [Bash](https://www.gnu.org/software/bash/) script.

 ## Voom Pairing Machines

-To setup a Voom pairing machine, clone this repo...
+To setup a Voom pairing machine, clone this repo.

 ```sh
 mkdir -p ~/workspace